 Extended Essays in the Diploma Programme

-This year, students are completing Extended Essays in a wide variety of subjects: English Language and Literature, History, Information Technology in a Global Society (ITGS), Physics, and World Studies: Health and Development.
+This year, students completed Extended Essays in a wide variety of subjects: English Language and Literature, History, Information Technology in a Global Society (ITGS), Physics, and World Studies: Health and Development.
 World Studies Extended Essays are interdisciplinary and are focused on one of six themes.
-This year our student is writing an essay combining Psychology and Biology.

 English Language and Literature

-- How do the use of appeals to pathos to support their agendas differ between two US Republican Presidential candidates of the 21st century in their first debate for their second term?
+• How does the use of appeals to pathos to support their agendas differ between two US Republican Presidential candidates of the 21st century in their first debate for their second term?

 History